-Principal Investigator: Associate Professor Christine Lin
+Principal Investigator: Professor Christine Lin

 Chief Investigators: Professor Chris Maher, Professor Jane Latimer, Associate Professor Laurent Billot, Professor Andrew McLachlan, Professor Ric Day and Professor Bart Koes.

 For more information, please contact the OPAL team.
 The sponsor of this trial is the George Institute.
 The study has received ethics approval from the University of Sydney Human Research Ethics Committee.
-OPAL is funded by the National Health and Medical Research Council.

 We hope the findings of this project provide strategies to prevent the recurrence of low back pain.

 The TOPS Trial aims to assess the effectiveness and the cost-effectiveness of exercise and educational classes compared with a back care booklet, for reducing recurrence of low back pain.
 Participants are randomly allocated to one of two groups: participants allocated to the exercise and education group attend a group-based exercise and education program for 12 weeks, and participants allocated to the booklet group receive a self-management and prevention booklet.
 You may be eligible to participate in this study if you have recently (within the last three months) recovered from an episode of low back pain.

 Co-Investigators: Associate Professor Mark Hancock, Dr Charles New, Professor Jane Latimer and Dr Giovanni Ferreira.

 Associate Investigators: Professor Rachelle Buchbinder, Professor Mauritis van Tulder, Professor Christine Lin and Professor Margareth Grotle.